IPL 2017: All you need to know about Colin de Grandhomme

 Fast-bowling all-rounders are the pride of any team in international cricket.
 Their ability to bowl quick while sharing new-ball duties provides the skipper with multiple bowling options.
 And when it’s time to bat, the batting gene in them takes over and there’s just more value on offer for the team.

 Kapil Dev, Ian Botham and Richard Hadlee did that for years.
 Years later, Jacques Kallis took the genre to new heights for South Africa.
-And New Zealand has now unearthed another gem.
+And in November last year, New Zealand unearthed another gem of their own.

 But where exactly did Colin de Grandhomme come from?
-Here’s everything that you need to know about New Zealand’s latest sensation.
+Here’s everything that you need to know about KKR’s latest addition to IPL 2017.

 - He was born in Zimbabwe on July 22, 1986